ionutcarciog/hello-world/README.md

 # hello-world

 Hi there !
-I'm John, and i'm a noobie / begginer at Java.
+I'm John, and i'm a noobie / beginner at Java.
 Future cat tax will be added.